-My new Novel, A Suggestion of Scandal, is now available for pre-order.
-When governess Rosa Fancourt surprises two lovers in flagrante delicto, her life and future are suddenly at risk.
+My new Novel is A Suggestion of Scandal, When governess Rosa Fancourt surprises two lovers in flagrante delicto, her life and future are suddenly at risk.
 Even if she escapes captivity, the mere suggestion of scandal is enough to ruin a lady in her situation.
 In Sir Julian Loring she finds an unexpected champion but will he stand by her to the end?

 Perception & Illusion charts the voyage of Lallie and Hugo through a sea of confusion and misunderstanding.
 "I loved your protagonists and the depth you gave to their emotional journeys and to the rest of the characters and story.
 Bravo!
 It was a lovely read, deliciously romantic with wonderful characters, elegant writing and perfect period detail.
 Hugely enjoyable!"
 Nicola Cornick.

 In August 2017, Perception & Illusion was honoured with a Chill with a Book Readers' Award.

 The Murmur of Masks is a warm and engaging story of Olivia's struggle to survive and find love in an era of violence and uncertainty that takes us from the ballrooms of the Regency to the battlefield of Waterloo.
 In November 2016, The Murmur of Masks was honoured with a Chill with a Book Readers' Award.
 In October 2017, it was shortlisted for Best Novel in the CAP (Carousel Aware Prize) Awards.